sg31147/I-PseudoRelevanceFeedback/README.md

 2. Download the MIMIC-IV Dataset from PhysioNet.You will need access to MIMIC-IV data, which requires following the credential process on PhysioNet.
 Note that it typically takes 2–3 days to get approval.
 After receiving approval:

-   2.1 Clinical notes (MIMIC-IV Note):Place the file at: ./dataset/mimiciv/note/discharge.csv.gz(~1.1 GB)
+   2.1 Clinical notes (MIMIC-IV Note):

+   Place the file at: ./dataset/mimiciv/note/discharge.csv.gz(~1.1 GB)

    2.2 Reference tables (MIMIC-IV hosp files):